PurpleNinja225/NASible/docs/overview.md

 as [ZFS](http://www.open-zfs.org/wiki/Main_Page) or
 [Btrfs](https://btrfs.wiki.kernel.org/index.php/Main_Page).
 Both offer features such as snapshots, checksumming and scrubbing to protect your data against bitrot, ransomware and other nasties.
-Ansible-NAS historically prefers **ZFS** because this lets you swap storage pools with [FreeNAS](https://freenas.org/zfs/).
-A [brief introduction](zfs/zfs_overview.md) to ZFS is included in the Ansible-NAS documentation, as well as [an example](zfs/zfs_configuration.md) of a very simple ZFS setup.
+NASible historically prefers **ZFS** because this lets you swap storage pools with [FreeNAS](https://freenas.org/zfs/).
+A [brief introduction](zfs/zfs_overview.md) to ZFS is included in the NASible documentation, as well as [an example](zfs/zfs_configuration.md) of a very simple ZFS setup.

-After that, you can continue with the actual [installation](installation.md) of Ansible-NAS.
+After that, you can continue with the actual [installation](installation.md) of NASible.

 ## How to experiment

-The easiest way to take Ansible-NAS for a spin is in a virtual machine, for instance in [VirtualBox](https://www.virtualbox.org/).
+The easiest way to take NASible for a spin is in a virtual machine, for instance in [VirtualBox](https://www.virtualbox.org/).
 You'll want to create three virtual hard drives for testing: One of the actual NAS, and the two others to create a mirrored ZFS pool.
 This will let you experiment with installing,